 We sailed out into the fjord to learn more about Trondheim’s seafaring history, marine life, and to take a closer look at Munkholmen, the island once a monastery, later a prison, and now a seasonal resort used primarily by locals for a day of swimming and leisure.

-Along the way we learned more about the vibrant town of Trondheim and appreciated learning more about its neighborhoods.
-Plus, Amanda kindly gave us some time to talk about her boat and business venture.
-We'll add that interview here soon.
+Along the way we learned about the vibrant town of Trondheim and appreciated learning more about its neighborhoods.
+Thanks, Amanda, it was such a pleasure.

 Of course, one of the best ways to get a sense of a town to meander around on your own.
 Here are some of the neighborhoods we've covered.

 Bakklandet.
 This is the only part of the old walled city that lies on the opposite side of the Nidelva River.
 It’s quiet, picturesque, and has plenty of restaurants.
 Some of the best views of the city and cathedral are from this neighborhood, across the old bridge.
 If you are up to it, walk up the hill to the old fort for best panoramas.

 Solsiden.
 “Sunnyside” refers to this south-facing renovated warehouse district now filled with a shopping center and restaurants.
 A pedestrian bridge leads to this good place for happy hour.